 Cotehele Gallery is proud to support the work of West Country artists and makers through exhibiting and selling their work.
 We're open daily this January from 10am-4pm with work from our regular artists and our Merry and Bright exhibitors.

 The gallery is one of just a few within the National Trust.
-You’ll find a range of British contemporary art and craft as well as a selection of British-made clothing, displayed alongside handmade accessories and jewellery.
+You’ll find a range of West Country contemporary arts and crafts displayed alongside handmade accessories and jewellery.

 To help you manage your art budget, Cotehele Gallery offers the Own Art scheme, a national initiative that helps spread the cost of buying British art and craft allowing you to spread the cost over a number of months.
 Next time you’re in the gallery, please ask one of the team for more details and to sign up.